Women In Education

 Dr. Deanna Meadows, Assistant Superintendent of Human Resources for the Brunswick County School System

-Deiona Stanley, Staff Writer
+Deiona Stanley, Broadcast Producer

 In the classroom, a majority of the teachers are female.
 The further you go on the education scale, the less prominent women become and more men you begin to see.
 Brunswick County’s Board of Education, has a variety of experienced educators making decisions on behalf of the school system, but equal gender representation is still on the back burner.
 Doctor Deanne Meadows, the Assistant Superintendent of Human Resources, is one of the few women making the decisions on our school system’s behalf.